 - Take a Break: 5 Tips for a Healthier Lunch

 - How to Store Apples: Easy Ways to Keep Them Fresh

 This text was translated from German into English by Evan Binford.
-You can view the original here: Apfelmus selber machen: Einfaches Rezept ohne Zuckeraffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Apfelmus selber machen: Einfaches Rezept ohne Zuckerunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.